 Internet of Things (IoT)

-There is lot of device which we use every day, like home appliances, smartwatches or even cars.
-This devices are connected to internet, sensors, network.
-The device which have a built-in electronics, software, sensors and netwrok access, this devices is known as IoT.
+There are a lot of devices which we use every day, like home appliances, smartwatches or even cars.
+These devices are connected to the internet, sensors, and the network.
+The device which has built-in electronics, software, sensors and network access is known as IoT.
 These devices can share data without human intervention.

 Role of Cloud Computing in IoT.

-Clud computing make IoT more powerful by providing storage, offering services to analyze the data and making it easy to access these services from any where using internet.
+Cloud computing makes IoT more powerful by providing storage, offering services to analyse the data and making it easy to access these services from anywhere using the internet.

 Growth of Internet of Things (IoT)

-The IoT is growing rapidly, Now a day you will find lot of devices where this IoT is used like home appliance, in smart tv, in smart watches, Amazon Echo, Tesla Car Modle 3, GPS Pet tracker, Arlo Wi-Fi security camers which are connectd to the internet.
-This device collect huge amount of data every day.
+The IoT is growing rapidly.
+Nowadays you will find a lot of devices where this IoT is used, like home appliances, smart TVs, smart watches, Amazon Echo, Tesla Car Model 3, GPS pet trackers, and Arlo Wi-Fi security cameras, which are connected to the internet.
+This device collects a huge amount of data every day.

 History of IoT devices